Amoghrao20/Shoppingcart_API/README.md

 # Tools Required
 MongoDB : To create and maintain database__

-Postman App : To make requests to API from client side__ Python(3.9.6) : To create the API__
+Postman App : To make requests to API from client side<br />
+Python(3.9.6) : To create the API__

 # Required packages